o0yr0o/Kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Goals
 ![](Resources/Outcomes_vs_Goals.png)

 The line graph above illustrates information on the percentage of outcomes based on success, failure, and cancellation.
-Furthermore, the subcategories are limited to plays.
+Also, the subcategories are limited to plays.

 From the graph we can see that there are no plays has been cancelled.
-The highest successful rate is in the smallest range of goal, and it is declining until the range of $25,000 to $29,999.
+The highest success rate is within the minimum target range and has been declining until it is betweeen the range of $25,000 to $29,999.
+Therefore, small range of fundraising goals are easier to achieve.
+As the range of fundraising goals increases, the success rate will slowly decrease.
 Then, the percentage of successful starts to increase from that range.
-We can also see that there are none of the plays managed to achieve their goals between $45,000 and $49,999.
+This may be because some high-quality plays require more fundraising, and people are willing to raise money for their qualities.
+We can also see that there are none of the plays managed to achieve their goals between $45,000 and $49,999 because the fundraising goal are way to high.

-Overall, the percentage of successful is declining while the range of the goal are increasing.
+Overall, the small target range has the highest success rate and the lowest failure rate, but as the range of fundraising increases, the success rate will slowly decrease.

 ### Challenges and Difficulties Encountered
 - When entering the goal range, it is very easy to missing one or two range.